-Sindhi Koki is an easy 'parantha' or the Indian flatbread.
+Sindhi Koki is an easy 'parantha' or masala roti.
+This onion koki is a flaky Indian flatbread which is made with minimal ingredients.
 We make it with loads of love, green onions and chillies.
 It is perfect for breakfast and a great alternative to eating white bread.
 It is a filling breakfast and traditionally eating this made you full until lunch.
 Sindhi Traditional paratha which is best even for travel.
 You can combine it with an omelet or egg Benedict.
 If you are a vegan or vegetarian, with some roasted papad and curd or yogurt(as per milk of your choice).
+Koki is also eaten during Thadri/Saatam Atham.

 How to make Sindhi Koki?